 Comfort of the American Dream

 This is a story you have heard before.
 The pursuit of not happiness, but the American Dream.
 The idea that he who dies with the most toys wins.
 When you are young it's action figures or dolls.
 When you get a bit older it becomes clothes and cars.
 The pursuit of more things is not even always bad or needless.
 How many of us have racked up debt chasing a college degree?
 Something that in America has a high value attached to it.
 And cars are not bad.
-You need a reliable car to get to the job that you worked hard and got into the debt for.
-And you need clothes to wear to the job.
-And out with your friends because humans were not created to be alone.
-Then at the end of the day, you get back into your car and drive back to your apartment or house.
-All of the items are essential.
-But when does essential become extra?
+You need a reliable car to get to the job that you worked hard for and got into debt for.
+And you need clothes to wear to your job.
+Time out with your friends is important because humans were not created to be alone.
+But then at the end of the day, you get back into your car and drive back to your apartment or house.
+All of these items are essential.
+But when does "essential" become extra?

-Will worked in corporate America for 13 years.
-He tried it all to climb the corporate ladder.
-Spent almost every night for a year studying and taking exams to get his Master's degree.
-He took and passed tests for technical certifications and internationally recognized designations.
-He was praised for his leadership abilities yet never got the opportunity to formally lead.
-Heck, he never got one promotion in 13 years.
-All of this extra work and going the extra miles did not lead to tangible results.
-He may have been considered a "job hopper."
-Mostly staying at a place of employment for a few years and then leaving when it seemed he wasn't getting anywhere and there were obvious problems within the organization.
-He would get questions about loyalty knowing that so many of his peers were constantly terminated out of the blue.
+I, Will, worked in corporate America for 13 years.
+I tried it all to climb the corporate ladder.
+Spent almost every night for a year studying and taking exams to get my Master's degree.
+I took and passed tests for technical certifications and internationally recognized designations.
+I was praised for my leadership abilities yet never got the opportunity to formally lead.
+Heck, I never got one promotion in 13 years.
+All of this extra work and going the extra mile did not lead to tangible results.
+I may have been considered a "job hopper."
+I mostly stayed at a place of employment for a few years and then left when it seemed I wasn't getting anywhere and there were obvious problems within the organization.
+I would get questions about loyalty knowing that so many of my peers were constantly terminated out of the blue.
 Guess that loyalty didn't extend both ways.
-So while he would get more money at each position; he would not get more responsibility.
+So while I would get more money in each position; I would not get more responsibility.
 Or fulfillment.
-And he witnessed such hopeless comfort.
-His co-workers stuck around to ride off into the sunset of retirement; not wanting to rock the boat or do anything to jeopardize their predictable income stream.
+I witnessed such hopeless comfort.
+My co-workers stuck around to ride off into the sunset of retirement; not wanting to rock the boat or do anything to jeopardize their predictable income stream.

-Katy got a job right out of college.
+Katy, my wife, had a job lined up right out of college.
 She felt kind of unprepared and was definitely nervous.
-She had a similar job before, but it was at a smaller organization.
-She had no idea her first paid job would be at such a huge place.
+She had a similar job before, during college, but it was at a smaller church.
+She had no idea her first paid job would be at a much bigger church.
 But she worked hard putting in the 50, 60, even 70 hours a week to show them that they made the right choice hiring her.
 And she didn't stop after the "90 day grace period."
 She found herself doing that often.
 For 7 years.
-But she sat back because she was in a comfortable spot.
-She had good health insurance, paid by her company.
+She sat back, she was in a comfortable spot.
+She had good health insurance, paid for by her company.
 She stayed at a safe pace and never pushed herself outside of her comfort zone.
 She never moved around or took another opportunity.
 She could easily retire there.
 The thought of that stability would be a dream come true for most people.

 We Wanted More

-Will couldn't accept the idea of just being happy to make a paycheck and sticking with a company until you retire or more realistically get laid off.
-So he tried "side hustles."
+I couldn't accept the idea of just being happy to make a paycheck and sticking with a company until you retire or more realistically get laid off.
+So I tried "side hustles."
 First was Labor Gains.
-True, he never got promoted at work.
-But by job hopping he went on a lot of interviews.
-And thankfully, never hopped backwards in pay.
-He frequently updated his resume and even got his LinkedIn profile to an All-Star status.
-All of that was good enough to get his foot in the door at Fortune 500 companies; just not good enough to take that foot and climb the ladder.
-When it came to getting a new job, he just applied to every job he could find until he landed one.
+True, I never got promoted at work.
+But by job-hopping, I went on a lot of interviews.
+And thankfully, never hopped backward in pay.
+I frequently updated my resume and even got my LinkedIn profile to All-Star status.
+All of that was good enough to get my foot in the door at Fortune 500 companies; just not good enough to take that foot and climb the ladder.
+When it came to getting a new job, I just applied to every job I could find until I landed one.
 Those things can't be easily taught to others; though the effort was made.
 The Labor Gains series was released on YouTube and LinkedIn.
-Will attended career fairs and posted some blogs and would like to believe that he did help some people with their resumes and job interviews.
-The touching notes and messages he received confirmed this.
+I attended career fairs and posted some blogs and would like to believe that I did help some people with their resumes and job interviews.
+The touching notes and messages I received confirmed this.
 But ultimately Labor Gains failed.
-Quickly, Will learned that what allowed him to land interviews and lock down jobs was not transferable.
-He did not have success because of the xs and os; the success came because of his inner desire to succeed.
-His relentlessness.
+Quickly, I learned that what allowed me to land interviews and lockdown jobs was not transferable.
+I did not have success because of the xs and os; the success came because of my inner desire to succeed.
+My relentlessness.

-Then Will tried to pursue a passion.
-Since he was little he loved professional wrestling.
-If there was one topic he felt like an expert in; it was that.
-Will was told that he had a voice for the modern day radio; podcasts.
+Then I tried to pursue a passion.
+Since I was little I loved professional wrestling.
+If there was one topic I felt like an expert in; it was that.
+I am often told that I have a voice for the modern-day radio; podcasts.
 The skills learned from Labor Gains did not die.
-Will started Wrestling Stable which produced YouTube shows and blogs in the form of wrestling show previews and results.
+I started Wrestling Stable which produced YouTube shows and blogs in the form of wrestling show previews and results.
 Then podcasts were added as well.
-He added knowledge of TikTok and Instagram which helped grow the brand.
-But soon Will realized that he liked wrestling; but he didn't love it.
+I added knowledge of TikTok and Instagram which helped grow the brand.
+But soon I realized that I liked wrestling, but I didn't love it.
 And you have to love a product or idea to create a business around it.
 So this company also folded.

 Even though Katy was working a ridiculous amount of hours; she felt okay with that because it was for something bigger than her.
 It was for a greater good.
-But Katy's contribution to the organization didn't leave her fulfilled.
+But Katy's contribution to the organization didn't leave her fully fulfilled, she had other passions.
 Since she was little, Katy had always loved photography.
-Growing up, her mom handed her a camera to take pictures for her parents business and Katy has had one in her hands ever since.
-She started KG photography as a side business.
+Growing up, her mom handed her a camera to take pictures for her parent's business and Katy has had one in her hands ever since.
+She started KG Photography as a side business.
 This didn't seem like a disconnect from her day job; just an extension.
 She mostly focused on child and family photography and would take photos at a wedding if someone asked her nicely.
 Katy has always viewed life through the eyes of a camera lens and her photography business always brought her joy.
 But she never pushed herself enough for it to become her full-time job.